foopod/blog6/_posts/cellular-automata-tutorial.md

 ![After renaming our cell and game nodes](/img/conway_6.png)

-And now when we save our scene it will prompt use to name it 'game'.
+And now when we save our scene it will prompt us to name it 'game'.
 Since this is such a small project we will just save everything into the main directory of the project.
 But if you are working on something better, it might pay to organise files into a folder structure.

 ![Save our game scene](/img/conway_7.png)

 ![Our newly saved scene in our filesystem](/img/conway_8.png)

 Now let's get our cell ready to be reused again and again to represent our grid.
-First lets make is smaller, after selecting the Cell the scene graph, look in the inspector for the transform section under Node2D and change the scale to 0.1.
+First let's make it smaller, after selecting the Cell in the scene graph, look in the inspector for the transform section under Node2D and change the scale to 0.1.

 ![Set the scale of our Sprite2D](/img/conway_9.png)

-Next we can save our little cell as it's own scene, this way we can reuse it as much as we like.
-Right-click on our cell in the scene graph and select 'Save Branch as Scene'
+Next, we can save our little cell as its own scene, this way we can reuse it as much as we like.
+Right-click on our cell in the scene graph and select 'Save Branch as Scene'.

 ![save branch as scene](/img/conway_10.png)